-All district employees will participate in an annual in-service training in suicide prevention.
+All district employees will participate in an annual 2-hour in-service training in suicide prevention.
 The training shall include, but is not limited to, the identification of risk factors, warning signs, interventions and response procedures, referrals, and postvention strategies.

-The Executive Director of Student Support Services is responsible for planning, coordinating and monitoring the implementation of this policy.
+The Director of School Cultures is responsible for planning, coordinating and monitoring the implementation of this policy.
 Each school principal shall designate a school suicide prevention coordinator to act as a point of contact for issues relating to suicide prevention and policy implementation.
+The Director of School Culture shall maintain a list of suicide prevention coordinators including the name of each school and assigned coordinators throughout Knox County Schools.
+This list shall be updated at least annually.